justjoshlin/justjoshlin/README.md

 - 👋 Hello, I'm Josh!
 - 🧑🏻‍💻 I’m coding in Python, Java, and R.
-- 🏫 I’m currently learning Java and R.
+- 🏫 I’m currently learning R.

 <!---
 justjoshlin/justjoshlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.